CuriousTech/GoldenChute/README.md

 ![UPS Board](ups.png)

   (New pics of the install around Aug 30th, USPS has been very slow)
 The female connector (XHB) even though I think XH would be better, needs pins or wire lead clippings crimped to make it solder to a PCB.
 I used male pinheader pins.
 A female pinheader actually holds well if you can't get XH/B.  The female should be on the outer end.
-The 2-pin connector and wires should be installed before the ESP32, which should be on the opposide side of the SSR, component side facing the display.
+The 2-pin connector and wires should be installed before the ESP32, which should be on the opposite side side of the SSR, component side facing the display.

 ![Back](notch.jpg)
 Cut a notch in the rear panel to fit the USB cable.